 In this complicated cultural environment, people are looking for accurate information about possible risks and benefits so they can make their own decisions.
 Too often, people who need help reducing and getting off these drugs are left without support or guidance.
-Sometimes they are even treated as if the desire to go off the drugs is itself a sign of mental illness - and a need for more drugs.
+Sometimes they are even treated like the desire to go off the drugs is itself a sign of mental illness - and a need for more drugs.

 In discussing "risks" and "dangers," it is important to understand that all life involves risk: each of us makes decisions every day to take acceptable risks, such as driving a car, working in a stressful job, or drinking alcohol.
 It may not be possible to predict exactly how the risks will affect us, or to avoid the risks entirely, but it is important to know as much as we can about what the risks are.
 Looking at the risks of drug treatment also means looking at the risks of emotional distress/ "psychosis" itself, and making the best decision for you.
 Maybe psychiatric drugs are the best option given your circumstances and situation, or maybe you want to try to reduce or come off.
-This guide is not intended to persuade
+This guide is not intended to persuade you one way or the other, but to help educate you